Toby Keith has been diagnosed with stomach cancer. He is 60 years old.

 Toby Keith is married to his longtime love, Tricia.
 They have three children: Shelley, Krystal, and Stelen.

-Keith recently hosted the 18th Annual Toby Keith and Friends Golf Classic, raising more than $1,380,000 for OK Kids Korral, the cost-free home for families of children being at The Children’s Hospital at OU Medical Center.
+Keith recently hosted the 18th Annual Toby Keith and Friends Golf Classic, raising more than $1,380,000 for OK Kids Korral, the cost-free home for families of children being treated at The Children’s Hospital at OU Medical Center.

 Since its inception, the event has raised more than $16 million for the organization.